 Low-sloped roofs are often found on factories, warehouses, apartment buildings and other industrial buildings.
 They may first appear to be flat but they actually have a slight pitch.

 The pitch of low-sloped roofs allows for water runoff.
 The roof design directs the water to where it should go, such as valleys, saddles and drains.
 Roof area is less than with high-pitched roofs, requiring fewer square footage of roofing materials.

-Low-sloped roofs are easier and safer for roofers to work on than high-pitched roofs.
-Roof installation, repair and replacement is easier to perform.
+Commercial roof installation, repair and replacement is easier to perform.
 There is less chance that the building owner will need to call repairmen out to manage water problems, since the slight pitch does not allow for standing water or puddling.

 Air conditioners, solar panels and satellite dishes are easier to install and maintain on low-sloped commercial roofs than on roofs with a higher pitch.

 The same variety of materials that are used on commercial flat roofs can be used on low-sloped roofs – rubber rolled roofing, EPDM, TPO, bitumen and modified bitumen.
 Modified bitumen have longer warranty times due to the additional thickness and superior sealing capabilities.

 Disadvantages of Low-Sloped Roofs

 Heavy snows that do not melt quickly can add weight to the roof.
 Building codes regarding low-sloped roof for your area must be adhered to precisely.

 Commercial Pitched Roofs: Pros & Cons